jb-diplom/Big-Data/README.md

 ## Getting Started

 The easiest approach is to clone this repository (https://github.com/jb-diplom/Big-Data/edit/master/README.md) and test the Notebook [RSSNewsIdentification.ipynb](./RSSNewsIdentification.ipynb) on Jupyter.
+An accompanying documentation can be found in this directory: https://github.com/jb-diplom/Big-Data/tree/master/docs.

 ### Prerequisites